Why “Context is King” for Cybersecurity in 2019

 Bring Decision Automation into the security tech stack

 Decision Automation software automates the collection of relevant context AND the interpretation of security alerts by emulating human reasoning and judgment.
-And the good news: you can (if you find the right tool) integrate this technology quickly.
+And the good news: you can (if you find the right cybersecurity or SOC analyst tool) integrate this technology quickly.
 The most robust Decision Automation software is plug-and-play and immediately enhances the capability of existing SIEM and SOAR platforms.
 Decision Automation only presents the most valid security threats with the contextual evidence required within the alert so analysts can understand and respond quickly.

 The importance of context when monitoring and triaging security data should not be underestimated.
 Context truly is King!
 The more context analysts have, the more confident and efficient they will be in resolving attacks.
 Armed with evidence to effectively respond to malicious attacks, morale rises and security teams become empowered.
 Contextual alerts save security teams valuable time, money, and resources.